 The Programmable Almost-Empty flag (\overline{PAE}) will go LOW when the FIFO reaches the almost-empty condition.
 In IDT Standard mode, \overline{PAE} will go LOW when there are n words or less in the FIFO.
 The offset "n" is the empty offset value.
-The default setting for this value is stated in Table 2.
+The default setting for this value is stated in the footnote of Table 1.

-In FWFT mode, the \overline{PAE} will go LOW when there are n+1 words or less in the FIFO.
+In FWFT mode, the \overline{PAE} will go LOW when there are $n+1$ words or less in the FIFO.
 The default setting for this value is stated in Table 2.